Frequently Asked Questions in the Lake George Region

 - South Carolina

-Where can I buy hand sanitizer?
+Where can I buy local hand sanitizer?

 Hand and surface sanitizer is being produced locally by distilleries at a few different locations.
 Click here for more information.